 Boating is big on the Tickfaw.
 Boat and canoe launches are conveniently located within the park, and fishing for largemouth bass is a popular pastime.
 Canoeists are always looking out for alligators and turtles, hidden beneath canopies of trees offering plenty of shade (boats are available for rent at the park).
 The hiking trails here are phenomenal and include over a mile of boardwalks overlooking the cypress-tupelo swamp.

-Camping options include tent and RV sites, deluxe cabins*, and a group camp that fits up to 52 guests.
+Camping and lodging options at Tickfaw include tent and RV sites, deluxe cabins, and a group camp that fits up to 52 guests.
 Accommodations are spread throughout the park, so wherever you choose to rest, you’ll have plenty of room to roam.

 Tickfaw State Park is located about halfway between Baton Rouge, New Orleans and the Northshore town of Covington.
 Despite the park’s remote locale, it’s easy to reach all three cities within an hours’ drive.
 Besides the attractions of those cities, there are other natural areas that include Fairview-Riverside State Park, BREC Bluebonnet Swamp Nature Center in Baton Rouge and the Global Wildlife Park in Folsom.